jxwleong/stm32-usart/Readme.md

 ### <a name="usartReg"></a> USART Registers
 1. **Status register (USART_SR)**
+    &nbsp;
+    The register will used to show the status of the USART (flag or error).
     ![USART_SR](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/USART_SR.PNG)
     Figure x.
 The register map for USART_SR from page 1007 at [1].
     &nbsp;